liugang1234567/Gang-neuron/README.md

-## Paper 4: EEGG: An analytic brain-computer interface algorithm (IEEE Transactions on Neural Systems and Rehabilitation Engineering,Top Journal in BCI，Accepted)
+## Paper 4: EEGG: An analytic brain-computer interface algorithm (IEEE Transactions on Neural Systems and Rehabilitation Engineering,Top Journal in BCI)

 **Citation format: G. Liu and J. Wang, "EEGG: An Analytic Brain-computer Interface Algorithm," in IEEE Transactions on Neural Systems and Rehabilitation Engineering, doi: 10.1109/TNSRE.2022.3149654.